The Grammar of Identity: From Your Broken Heart to a Forest Fire's Recovery

 Digestion

 The system metabolizes what entered, attempting to break it down into something integrable.
-It’s feeling the feeling, thinking the thought, finding the meaning, connecting with others.
+It’s feeling the feeling and thinking the thought.
+It's finding meaning and connecting with others.

 In a body, a cell digests food, breaking complex chains into usable sugars and amino acids.

 In a society, we debate, protest, create art, and share stories.
-The public struggle to absorb a new reality.
+It's the public struggle to absorb a new reality.

 Transformation